andrewtclin/personal-portfolio/README.md

 ## Purpose of this Application

-The purpose of this application is to create a portfolio or personal website with all information generated from external sources.
+The purpose of this application is to create a portfolio or personal website with all information generated from *external sources*.
+* With that, once the coding is completed and established, the website will require *minimum effort to maintain* as update of information can done without needing to change the source code.

 Currently, the website is built under my personal information, serving as the **demo** of my personal work.
 * To update the APIs according to the needs, make changes to *apis/api.js* file.